Visa and Accommodation

 Under 18 students at the time of visa application must have approved welfare and accommodation arrangements in place and must maintain these arrangements until they turn 18.

-A representative from UCIC Student Services will meet with you at least once a quarter to ensure that your living situation continues to be suitable, and to check your general wellbeing.
-You must advise UCIC immediately if your living circumstances change, and any change in your living situation must be approved in writing by your parents before the change is made.
+You must advise UCIC immediately if your living circumstances change, and any change in your living situation must be approved in writing by your parents and UCIC before the changes are made.

 Students with Families